 At the abalone farm, you will get to learn more about abalone and how it’s farmed, as well as see, feel and even taste it.

 ALSO SEE: A Whale-spotting wine escape in Hermanus

 There are many boutique wineries situated in Overberg, particularly Hermanus which is home to the Hemel en Aarde Valley.

 Translating to “Heaven and Earth”, explore this wine route with Hermanus Wine Hoppers which offers a convenient hop-on hop-off tour that will take you on a wine journey in Overberg, including stops at Bouchard Finlayson estate for its Pinot noir, Sumaridge Estate which boasts wine with a view, and Creation Wines where you can enjoy one of many wine and food pairings.

 For a truly opulent stay in Hermanus, book a room at the Thatch House or The Marine.

 Thatch House is a decadent boutique hotel located in a tranquil setting, boasting sea and mountain views.
 Sleep in lavishly decorated rooms – some of which are bigger than a Cape Town city apartment!

 An alternate accommodation choice is The Marine, a seaside hotel where you can spot whales directly from the comfort of a sea-facing bedroom.

-While both these hotels are decadent and inviting, we recommend that travellers should reserve these options for very special occasions only, as it is quite costly with rooms no less than R5000 per night.
+While both these hotels are decadent and inviting, we recommend that travellers should reserve these options for very special occasions only, as it is quite costly with rooms from about R5 000 per night.